 Provide public legal education presentations to community organizations concerning legal rights, responsibilities and entitlements;

-Prepare activity reports for the funder of this position and TAPS Executive Director;
+Prepare activity reports for the funder of this position and TAPS Executive Director; and

 Work from an anti-oppressive practice perspective with individuals who are experiencing a high level of challenges.